BookBub/SentryCrashApp/SentryCrashApp/README.md

 - `npx react-native start`

 To run the app:
-- Open android studio and click the "run" button
+- Open the project in android studio and click the "run" button
+- Alternatively, you can run `npx react-native run-android --variant ChirpDebug` in a terminal

 ### Production Build: